sueastside/docker-liferay-mariadb/README.md

-Liferay DXP on Tomcat with mysql DB (two containers)
+Liferay DXP on Tomcat with MariaDB (two containers)
 ===

 This project was initially forked from `ctliv/docker-liferay-mysql` and adapted for use with a more recent version of LifeRay.